soumahoro77/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

-This my readme for 0x07.
+This is readme for 0x07.
 C - Even more pointers, arrays and strings